danielberkompas/cloak/guides/how_to/install.md

     end

 Configure it as shown in the `Cloak.Vault` documentation, with at least one active cipher.
-Note that the `:key` needs to be a binary, not base64 encoded.
+Note that the `:key` needs to be decoded from Base64 encoding into its raw binary form.

     config :my_app, MyApp.Vault,
       ciphers: [
-        default: {Cloak.Ciphers.AES.GCM, tag: "AES.GCM.V1", key: <<...>>}
+        default: {Cloak.Ciphers.AES.GCM, tag: "AES.GCM.V1", key: Base.decode64!("your-key-here")}
       ]

 If you want to fetch keys from system vars, you should use the `init/1` callback